 Kuvi.Ai Launches Private Beta Of Agentic Finance OS With Seed Round Led By Moon Pursuit Capital

-TORONTO, ONTARIO, Aug.
-01, 2025 (GLOBE NEWSWIRE) -- Kuvi.ai , the platform pioneering Agentic Finance, has announced the successful completion of its $700,000 seed round, led by Moon Pursuit Capital, and the expansion of its strategic round, which is now oversubscribed.
+TORONTO, ON, Aug 2, 2025 - (ACN Newswire) - Kuvi , the platform pioneering Agentic Finance, has announced the successful completion of its $700,000 seed round, led by Moon Pursuit Capital, and the expansion of its strategic round, which is now oversubscribed.
 Recent additions include legendary crypto investor Michael Terpin of Transform Ventures and leading Web3 educator Dennis Liu (aka VirtualBacon).

-Kuvi.ai replaces the need for centralized exchanges, clunky DeFi dashboards, or opaque robo-advisors, enabling users to act with precision, automation, and control.
-Kuvi.ai is an AI-driven crypto interface designed to make digital asset transactions as simple as typing a message or saying a few words, delivering text-to-trade functionality that removes the need to navigate multiple dApps, bridging solutions, or complex trading interfaces.
+Kuvi replaces the need for centralized exchanges, clunky DeFi dashboards, or opaque robo-advisors, enabling users to act with precision, automation, and control.
+Kuvi is an AI-driven crypto interface designed to make digital asset transactions as simple as typing a message or saying a few words, delivering text-to-trade functionality that removes the need to navigate multiple dApps, bridging solutions, or complex trading interfaces.

-Users can instruct Kuvi.ai to buy, sell, or swap tokens across blockchains, and Kuvi.ai does the rest.
-Unlike pre-programmed bots or chat wrappers, Kuvi.ai allows users to define their financial intent - e.g., "Buy $1K in memecoins when sentiment spikes and gas is low, exit when BTC dominance rises" - and executes via our proprietary modular and functional agentic framework.
+Users can instruct Kuvi to buy, sell, or swap tokens across blockchains, and Kuvi does the rest.
+Unlike pre-programmed bots or chat wrappers, Kuvi allows users to define their financial intent - e.g., "Buy $1K in memecoins when sentiment spikes and gas is low, exit when BTC dominance rises" - and executes via our proprietary modular and functional agentic framework.

 "This is not just a new product," added co-founder and CTO Jay Nasr.
 "It's a complete rethink of how humans interact with financial systems."

-With private beta underway and TGE tentatively slated for late summer/early fall 2025, Kuvi.ai is set to scale its user base, integrations, and community.
-As the Agentic Finance movement gains traction, Kuvi.ai is positioned to be the flagship OS in a post-app financial world - empowering everyone to manage and multiply wealth through intent-based interfaces.
+With private beta underway and TGE tentatively slated for late summer/early fall 2025, Kuvi is set to scale its user base, integrations, and community.
+As the Agentic Finance movement gains traction, Kuvi is positioned to be the flagship OS in a post-app financial world - empowering everyone to manage and multiply wealth through intent-based interfaces.

-Kuvi.ai is an AI-driven crypto interface designed to make digital asset transactions as simple as typing a message or saying a few words, delivering text-to-trade functionality that removes the need to navigate multiple dApps, bridging solutions, or complex trading interfaces.
-Users can instruct Kuvi.ai to buy, sell, or swap tokens across blockchains, and Kuvi.ai does the rest.
+Kuvi is an AI-driven crypto interface designed to make digital asset transactions as simple as typing a message or saying a few words, delivering text-to-trade functionality that removes the need to navigate multiple dApps, bridging solutions, or complex trading interfaces.
+Users can instruct Kuvi to buy, sell, or swap tokens across blockchains, and Kuvi does the rest.

 Social Links